MaelstomTeam/Arcane-Mechina/README.md

 |<div Title="The names Spor or SNR are also used">SporNightReloaded</div>|
 |Brizzle|

-Refer to these for licensing
+Refer to these for licensing (May need updating)

 | License | site |
 |------|-----|